 Students are strongly advised to plan ahead and take all the required pre- and co-requisite courses before signing up for the first senior design course.
 Students will not be allowed to take this course unless they have completed these requirements.
 The pre- and co-requisites are:

 Please make an appointment to see your academic advisor before the next semester starts.
-Also, go to the following website and fill out the graduation application:
+Also fill out this graduation application.

 Your class standing is based upon progress made toward completing the requirements of your engineering degree program.
 Therefore, you earn sophomore standing after you have successfully completed a quarter of the degree requirements; Junior standing after you have successfully completed one half of them; and Senior standing after successful completion of three quarters of those requirements.
 Only relevant courses, i.e. they are in the bingo sheet, on your official transcript from the university are used in this determination, specifically: